 I learned of this affirmation in The Big Leap which is a book I recommend reading.

 And just to put it out there, I feel super vulnerable sharing this, but I’m trying to get comfortable with being uncomfortable.

 So I use the first 7 minutes to calm my mind and the last 3 minutes to train my mind.
 Sometimes I’ll do 15–20 minutes of meditation too.
 For me, 10 minutes seems to be the sweet spot, but occasionally longer sessions are nice to mix things up.

 Thanks for Reading!

 I feel strongly about meditation.
+And I am a huge advocate for morning meditation.
 We exercise our bodies…we need to exercise our minds too.
 Our minds are so busy…so distracted…we need a tool to calm it down.
 I only see this need increasing as technology becomes more prevalent.
 Honestly, what’s the downside?
 There isn’t one.
 You only have things to gain by implementing meditation into your daily routine.

 I would now say put your phone down and start meditating…but you need the app.
 So…put it on Do Not Disturb and start meditating 🙂